DennisB97/FS22FlyPathfinding/README.md

-# FS22_FlyPathfinding
+# FS22 FlyPathfinding v1.0.0

 ![Debug visualizing a path that has been generated](https://i.gyazo.com/276cf7af27bb4457710b0a92254b1d4a.jpg)

 ## Description

-This is a mod for Farming Simulator 22, which provides access to a 3D octree of the game map.
+This is a set of scripts for Farming Simulator 22, which provides access to a 3D octree of the game map.
 Includes an A* pathfinding algorithm to pathfind within the game world.
 Also a functionality to make a catmull-rom using CatmullRomSplineCreator object class.
 This is not a standalone mod, this does not do any gameplay functionality except provide some classes for use in other mods.